 Maple Snow Ice Cream - Add in ¼ cup of pure maple syrup and skip the sugar.

 Strawberry Ice Cream - You can add in a strawberry jam to flavor the ice cream.

-Whisk or spatula - I used a spatula to mix everything together.
+Whisk or spatula - I used a spatula to stir everything together.
 You can also use a whisk, wooden spoon, or whatever you have available.

-Make sure you use a large enough bowl that you have space to mix everything together.
+Make sure you use a large mixing bowl that you have space to mix everything together.

-You can use regular milk if you do not have evaporated milk the mixture maybe a little less sweet.
-You can also use Sweetened Condensed Milk for a sweeter ice cream.
+You can use regular milk if you do not have evaporated milk the mixture may be a little less sweet.
+You can also use Sweetened Condensed Milk for sweeter ice cream.
 If you use sweetened condensed milk you will not need sugar or just a little depending on how sweet you want your ice cream.

 You will want to be prepared to eat the snow ice cream as soon as you make it.
 I know it will not be a surprise but the snow ice cream does melt fairly quickly at room temperature.